beakerbrowser/homebase/README.md

  - **Let's Encrypt**.
 This is required for accessing your archives with domain names.
 You'll need to provide your email address so that Let's Encrypt can warn you about expiring certs, or other issues.
 (Set this to `false` if you are running Homebase behind a proxy like Apache or Nginx.)
  - **Dats**.
 Add the archives that you want hosted.
 Each one will be kept online and made available at `dat://{name}.yourdomain.com`.
 The `domain` field is optional, and can take 1 or more additional domains for hosting the archive at.
 You can also add & remove archives using Beaker or the Dat CLI via the Web API.

-Here's an example dat with multiple domains:
+Here's an example dat with multiple domains.
+If the Homebase instance is hosted at `yourdomain.com`, then this dat would be available at `dat://mysite.yourdomain.com`, `dat://mysite.com`, and `dat://my-site.com`.
+(Don't forget to setup the DNS records!)

 ```yaml
 dats: